isene/hyperlist.vim/README.md

 https://github.com/cbbrowne/tpp

 ### Encryption
-Use \z encrypts the current line (including all sublevels if folded).
+Using \z encrypts the current line (including all sublevels if folded).
-Use \Z encrypts the current file (all lines).
+Using \Z encrypts the current file (all lines).
-Use \x decrypts the current line.
+Using \x decrypts the current line.
-Use \X decrypts the current file (all lines).
+Using \X decrypts the current file (all lines).
-\z and \x can be used with visual ranges.
+Using \z and \x can be used with visual ranges.

 A dot file (file name starts with a "." such as .test.woim) is automatically encrypted on save and decrypted on opening.